Kwaa-Paa Borehole Project – Ghana

 Monitoring and Maintenance

 The community will charge small monthly fees to take care of repairs and other related work when needed.
 A caretaker will be assigned to perform the management function for the smooth running of the facility.
-Also shade trees will be planted around the facility to provide some amount of shade for cool environment.
+Also, shade trees will be planted around the facility to provide some amount of shade for a cool environment.

 H20 Africa Care team will do a monthly check on the facility to ensure its sustainability.

 The funding for this project has been provided by an anonymous donor.